What Is The Best Crew Cab Van To Buy In 2025?

 Load Space

-First up: load space.
-Having a van with a load area big enough to transport all necessary tools, equipment or produce is vital to most van drivers.
+Having a van with a load area big enough to transport all necessary tools, equipment, or produce is vital to most van drivers.

 By choosing a crew van over a panel van, you’re sacrificing a lot of load space.
 However, you might find that being able to transport all of your crew is more important than having a larger load area.
 Still, having more load space is always a bonus.